Cultivate Your Ramp

-Episode 26 of Cardmarket's AskTheJudge series.
-Each installment in this series will include a video that poses a rules question about MTG.
+Here's Episode 90 of Cardmarket's AskTheJudge series.
+Each episode includes a video that poses a question regarding the rules of Magic.
 Watch the video, comment with your answer, and then check your work below.
-This week's question involves a growing mana locus and it's momentous fall.
+This week's question is about modular spells and the order of things.